How to Stop Inappropriate Laughter in Autism: A Step-by-Step Guide

 • Gentle reminders to use replacement skills

-• Saying “Quiet laughter, please” or “Inside laughter.”
+• Saying, “Quiet laughter, please,” or “Inside laughter.”

 • Providing sensory input like a tight hug or deep pressure

-• Giving a choice between appropriate options
+• Offering a choice between appropriate options

 • Withdrawing attention for 30-60 seconds when laughter continues